Skip to main content

 Mental model

-• Logical functions usually produce 1 (true) or 0 (false) across the same dimensionality as their inputs.
+• Logical functions usually return 1 or 0 across the same dimensionality as their inputs

-• Missing values can affect conditions; use IS_NA to create a diagnostic flag when results look unexpectedly empty or incomplete.
+• Missing values can affect conditions; use IS_NA(...) when results look unexpectedly empty or incomplete

 Common patterns

-Use to cap, floor, or branch values based on a condition.
+Use when you want to cap, floor, or branch values based on a condition.

-Use to mark where values exceed a threshold (returns 1/0).
+Use when you want to mark where values exceed a threshold.

-Use to build “between” rules or multi-part checks.
+Use when you want to build between-rules or multi-part checks.

 Use when you want the opposite of an existing rule.

-Use to identify where values are undefined and may affect downstream comparisons.
+Use when you want to identify where values are undefined and may affect downstream comparisons.

 Functions in this category